Inexact by Inspiration

 We should all want souls to be saved and as many souls as possible to be saved.
 We should not allow the Lord’s promise, “there are few who find it” (Matthew 7:14) salve our consciences in inactivity.
 We are debtors to proclaim the Gospel (Romans 1:14-16)!
 However, let’s take what may very well be a subtle hint from the inexactness of inspiration and remember that Christ sent us not to baptize but to preach the Gospel and to convert souls rather than play the numbers game.

 If the Bible is indeed a document inspired by the Holy Spirit, then why at times did God choose to be inexact?
 For example, when the number of the disciples is given prior to Pentecost, the inspired writer Luke put their number at “about a hundred and twenty” (Acts 1:15).
-This number is so small that people confidently assert that there one hundred and twenty, but Luke said “about.”
+This number is so small that people confidently assert that there were one hundred and twenty, but Luke said “about.”
 Why didn’t God give Luke the exact number?
 This inexactness continues throughout Luke’s account.
 Luke numbers the disciples at Pentecost at “about three thousand souls” (Acts 2:41); later, he numbers those who had heard and believed at “about five thousand” (Acts 4:4).
 After this, he leaves off numbering altogether.

 Further, in the very book where Paul claims that the very words he is writing are inspired and are “the commandments of the Lord” (1 Corinthians 14:37), we find a record of those whom Paul baptized.
 Paul says, “I thank God that I baptized none of you except Crispus and Gaius […] I also baptized the household of Stephanas.
 Besides, I do not know whether I baptized any other” (1 Corinthians 1:14, 16).
 Couldn’t the Holy Spirit have led Paul to state the record exactly, rather than allowing him to depend on his memory?